radrich/richarmstrong.net/_posts/2022-04-05-spacer-on-that-ass.md

 {% include img.html img="img/spacer-on-that-ass/pattern.png" %}

 It’s quite a thing designing and illustrating a pattern that’s gonna go on dudes’ butts.
 But I did it.
-And tons of boys and men across Europe have my design on their butt thanks to the boxer short subscription service [On That Ass.](https://onthatass.com/) The tricky bit was having to use vector without any gradients.
+And tons of boys and men across Europe have my design on their butts thanks to the boxer short subscription service [On That Ass.](https://onthatass.com/) The tricky bit was having to use vector without any gradients.
 It was quite a step away from my recent comfortzone of [The Doodleverse](/tags/doodleverse/) style.
 They also made some sweet socks to go with the boxer shorts.
-Whether they sent a man into outer space is debatable—I do, however, like to think my design has been where I haven’t.

 {% include img.html img="img/spacer-on-that-ass/pattern-orig.png" caption="The original pattern" %}